zeeshaanahmad/url-shortener/readme.md

 Tested both of the approaches but in case of hashes, sometimes the hashes were longer than actual URL.
 Another issue was the readability and ease of remembering.
 So, I went with the second approach.
 With the Base conversion approach, even the maximum value of Long produces 10 characters which is still somewhat easy to remember.
 > There is a dependency from Google named Guava that could be used here to generate hashes.
 Although murmur_3_32 hash implemented in Guava was generating up to 10 characters long string, I left it for future testing and evaluation.

+# Future Enhancements / Known Issues
+* Since the project is for demo purpose only, Passwords are in plaintext.
+Will consider using Jasypt to encrypt the password in future
+* Haven't implemented Front-end application yet
+* Faced issues with auto schema generation through JPA, so delegated the schema creation to Docker container
+* Faced issues with api container not being able to get connection while mysql container was being set up, so added `?autoReconnect=true&failOverReadOnly=false&maxReconnects=10&useSSL=false` to datasource url in application.properties.
+It slows down the application startup.
+You may remove that part if you want.

 # Contributors
 email: ahmad.zeeshaan@gmail.com